Patent Office Litigation

 Follow recent developments in our PTAB Blog.

-- Ranked Tier 1 for Intellectual Property Litigation in California in 2023, Benchmark Litigation "USA Guide"
+- Ranked Tier 1 for Intellectual Property Litigation Nationally and in California in 2024, Benchmark Litigation "USA Guide"

 - Named a 2018 Top Boutique Law Firm in California for Providing Outstanding Legal Services Dedicated to IP and IP Litigation, Daily Journal "Top Boutiques Supplement"